Mahoney/docker-lifecycle-listener/README.md

 `docker-lifecycle-listener.sh` starts up in order to ensure it does not miss the start of the notifier.

+### Security Considerations

+Obviously any process that runs arbitrary executables in a directory is an attack vector for malicious exploitation.
+This is particularly so if it is running as `root`.
+To mitigate this `docker-lifecycle-listener.sh` insists that, if it is running as `root`, both the directories and the scripts must be owned and only writable by `root`.
+A malicious actor will therefore need to get elevated privileges in order to use this listener to run its code.

 ## Installation

 ### macOS